See Where Your Users Actually Come From

 The Problem

-By then, the campaign may have already been running for weeks without detection.
+By the time they notice, campaigns may have been running for weeks without detection.

 The Solution